zopefoundation/www.zope.org/docs/developer/development-culture.rst

   code should be updated to this standard only conservatively, to ease integration of patches made against older releases.

-- Project trunks should be kept in "ready-to-release" state:  all unit tests pass, changelogs are kept updated, etc.
+- Project `master` branches and all branches that are officially supported should be kept in "ready-to-release" state: all unit tests pass, changelogs are kept updated, etc.

-- We prefer that each project's unit tests be runnable using the default :mod:`setuptools` testrunner:

-  .. code-block: sh

-     $ /path/to/python setup.py test

-- Integation or functional tests may require a more elaborate test runner, such as the one provided by :mod:`zope.testrunner`.
-Most projects have built-in support for setting up this testrunner using :mod:`zc.buildout`.
-  (see :ref:`using-buildout`).

 - All features and APIs should be fully documented using Sphinx.